Mary Ann McCracken: Death and legacy

-McCracken's sister Margaret also remained single.
-Together with their niece Maria, they lived in the house of their brother Francis at 62 Donegall Pass (it is here that the Ulster History Circle has placed a blue plaque in her memory).
-Maria later took her failing aunt into her married home, where, on 26 July 1866, she died at the age of 96 years.
+McCracken lived with her sister Margaret (who had also remained single) and their niece Maria in the house of their brother Francis at 62 Donegall Pass (it is here that the Ulster History Circle has placed a blue plaque in her memory).
+Maria later took her failing aunt into her married home, where, on 26 July 1866, McCracken died at the age of 96 years.

 Mary Ann McCracken was buried at Clifton Street Cemetery close to the Poor House.
 In 1909, when the St. George's parish graveyard on the High Street was cleared for redevelopment, Francis Joseph Bigger reinterred what he believed were remains of her executed brother alongside her (and his daughter Maria), and erected a tombstone on which she is described as the United Irishman's "beloved sister", and as having "wept by her brother's scaffold".

 The writer Alice Milligan claimed as a profound influence upon her a family servant who had previously cared for Mary Ann McCracken (presumably in Maria's household).
 In Belfast, Milligan was to be a leading figure in organising the centenary commemoration of 1798, and in the pages of her monthly The Shan Van Vocht, and in her fiction, celebrated what she understood as the United Irishmen's appeal to nation above both creed and class.